Bryan-Gregoire/Abalone/README.md

 ## Decision

--  In the console version , we use the MVC design pattern for de programmation in a terminal.
+-  In the console version we use the MVC design pattern.
+- We have decided not to keep class Position and Direction.
-- We preferred to remove the position and direction class.
+- We use the ABA-PRO move notation to write the moves.

 ## Status